denten-books/plain-text/5-chapter.md

 Edmund Husserl called such self-directed mode of communication "subjective expression" [@garfinkel_studies_1967, 4-5; @farber_foundation_2006, 237-8;
 @platt_reflexivity_1989].
-Bertrand Russel called it similarly "egocentric particulars": words like "this" and "here" that depend on the time and location of the person doing the talking.
+Bertrand Russel called it likewise "egocentric particulars": words like "this" and "here" that depend on the time and location of the person doing the talking.
 Russel writes that "'this' depends upon the relation of the user of the word to the object with which the word is